Nyctemera baulus (Boisduval, 1832)

 as well as in Australia in

-The range and DNA barcode are sufficiently similar to that of Nyctemera secundiana, to suggest that these are two races of the same species, or else ecological variants of the same species.
+The moths differ from those of Nyctemera secundiana in having a much larger white area on each hindwing.
+The range and DNA barcode are sufficiently similar to that of Nyctemera secundiana to suggest that they are two races of the same species, or even ecological variants of the same species.
 This cannot be decided until they have been more studied.

 Further reading :